numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 dtype information, and second when the user provided a DType class – a notion that is currently represented e.g. by ``"S"``, but not cleanly supported.

-In the first case, it is necessary to establish a mapping from the python type that was put in to the DType class.
+In the first case, it is necessary to establish a mapping from the Python type(s) of the constituent elements to the DType class.
 Further, the correct dtype instance needs to be found.
-This shall be implemented by the use of two informations:
+This shall be implemented by leveraging two pieces of information:

-1. ``type``: The current type attribute to indicate which python type is associated with the DType class (this is a *class* attribute that always exist for any datatype and is not limited to array coercion).
+1. ``type``: The current type attribute to indicate which Python type is associated with the DType class (this is a *class* attribute that always exists for any datatype and is not limited to array coercion).
-2. The reverse lookup remain hardcoded for the basic Python types initially.
+2. The reverse lookup will remain hardcoded for the basic Python types initially.
-   Otherwise rely on the ``type`` attribute, and at least initially may inforce deriving the scalar from a NumPy provided scalar.
+   Otherwise the ``type`` attribute will be used, and at least initially may enforce deriving the scalar from a NumPy-provided scalar.
    This method may be expanded later (see alternatives).
 3. ``__discover_descr_from_pyobject__(cls, obj) -> dtype``: A classmethod that
    returns the correct descriptor given the input object.